Knee Replacement

 Knee Replacement – What happens during my hospital stay?

-Once the decision to proceed with knee replacement has been made, a convenient date for surgery will then be agreed with you.
 You will be invited to attend a Pre-Assessment Clinic around 1 week before your operation.
 At this clinic, your blood pressure will be checked, a few simple blood tests done and occasionally an ECG or chest x-ray requested.
 You will normally be admitted on the day of surgery.
-Mr Gibb will visit you before the operation to mark the limb to be operated upon and to obtain your written consent to proceed.
-You will have an opportunity to see the Anaesthetist prior to the operation, which is normally performed under spinal anaesthetic, supplemented by sedation if necessary or sometimes a general anaesthetic.
+Mr Gibb will visit you before the operation to mark the limb to be operated upon and to confirm your consent to proceed.
+You will also see the Anaesthetist prior to the surgery which is normally performed under spinal anaesthetic supplemented by a regional nerve block and sedation.

-You will be expected to stand and begin walking the day following surgery and are likely to remain in hospital for a total of 4-5 nights before being discharged with arrangements made for removal of skin clips between 10 and 12 days following the operation, and outpatient review with Mr Gibb at around 6 weeks.
+You will be expected to stand on the day of surgery and to begin walking the following day.
+You are likely to remain in hospital for a a couple of nights before being discharged with arrangements made for a wound check (and removal of skin clips if used) between 10 and 12 days following the operation.
+Your final outpatient review with Mr Gibb takes place at around 6 weeks.

 Knee Replacement – What happens during my hospital stay?